Nagelfar/RestaurantKata/services/Readme.md

 The fake server is reachable via <http://localhost:8010/>.
 If you want to use the provided examples of an OpenAPI file append `--use-example` as additional parameter.

+## On using AsyncAPI

+At the moment the tooling for AsyncApi is not as mature!
+There exist a couple of [templates and generators](https://github.com/search?q=topic%3Aasyncapi+topic%3Agenerator+topic%3Atemplate) we can be used to create local stubs.
+For not supported languages local message implementations need to be created manually.

+### Viewing a single service documentation

+A single AsyncAPI service documentation can be generated with the help of [AsyncAPI Generator](https://github.com/asyncapi/generator#cli-usage-with-docker) and the following command:

+    docker run --rm -it \
+        -v [ASYNCAPI SPEC FILE LOCATION]:/app/asyncapi.yml \
+        -v [GENERATED FILES LOCATION]:/app/output \
+        asyncapi/generator [COMMAND HERE]

+As example:

+    docker run --rm -it \
+        -v ${PWD}/TableService-Async.yaml:/app/asyncapi.yml \
+        -v ${PWD}/output:/app/output \
+        asyncapi/generator -o /app/output /app/asyncapi.yml @asyncapi/html-template --force-write